Annex 96 Subtasks

 Background

-This Subtask aims to design and build a minimum viable product (MVP) platform to demonstrate relevant functionality of a flexible demand operating platform, with similar intent to that described by Ofgem.
-The platform particularly aims to enshrine domain specific knowledge relevant to the delivery of flexible demand from building heating and cooling systems.
-Focus will be on (i) supporting automated discovery and dispatch of these resources, and (ii) implementing standards and protocols to support transparency and fit with energy industry market requirements.
+This Subtask aims to provide design guidance and evaluation of relevant digital platforms.
+Domain specific knowledge, relevant to the delivery of flexible demand from building heating and cooling systems, will be developed for embedding into flexibility platforms.
+Focus will be on (i) supporting automated discovery and dispatch of these resources, and (ii) implementing standards and protocols to support interoperability and fit with energy industry market requirements.

 Purpose